sst/guide/_chapters/create-a-dynamodb-table-in-sst.md

 * Partition key
 * Partition key and sort key (composite)

-We are going to use the composite primary key which gives us additional flexibility when querying the data.
+We are going to use the composite primary key (referenced by `primaryIndex` in code block above) which gives us additional flexibility when querying the data.
 For example, if you provide only the value for `userId`, DynamoDB would retrieve all of the notes by that user.
 Or you could provide a value for `userId` and a value for `noteId`, to retrieve a particular note.

 We are also exposing the Table that's being created publicly.